Portrait of Sarah Boyd + Portrait of Kimberly Boyd + Portrait of Linda McCord

 LEAD UP TO DISAPPEARANCE:

-On the evening of April 3, 1987, Sarah Boyd, her 2-year-old daughter Kimberly and her friend, Linda McCord, attended a gospel concert in Waltersboro, South Carolina.
-They were last seen at the event between 10:30pm and 11:00pm.
+On the evening of April 3, 1987, Sarah Boyd, her two-year-old daughter Kimberly and her friend, Linda McCord, attended a gospel concert in Waltersboro, South Carolina.
+They were last seen at the event between 10:30 PM and 11:00 PM.

-At the time of their disappearances, they were driving through Dorchester County, South Carolina, en route to their residences in Orangeburg County.
-A witness recalled seeing their blue Lincoln, which belonged to Linda’s husband, driving between 30mph and 40mph along Route 15.
+At the time they went missing, they were driving through Dorchester County, South Carolina, en route to their residences in Orangeburg County.
+A witness recalled seeing the blue Lincoln they were in, which belonged to Linda’s husband, driving between 30 MPH and 40 MPH along Route 15.
 Another vehicle was driving behind it, but they were unable to describe it or its occupants.

 DISAPPEARANCE: